-The Hero Within: Acknowledging Our Strengths
+The Hero Within: Seeing our Goodness

 The ancient Romans revered Romulus.
 Their legends said that he, with his twin brother Remus, founded the city of Rome 400 years before.
 They assigned all sorts of worthy characteristics to Romulus; nobility, strength in battle, wisdom and moral certainty.
 On the other hand, Remus was seen as having much more unworthy qualities.
 The difficulty was, even then there were no accurate records about the early founding of Rome.
 So instead of being accurate about their hero, it's likely the Romans were doing something very human and ignoring the hero within.

 It's in our nature to find heroes, and hold them up as being someone can we look up to.
 Movies about heroes such as the Marvel series of films show us that we're still very captured by the idea of heroes.

 The trouble with all this is that we don't actually know other people very well.
 We have access to our own ideas and feelings (although this is far from full access), but we can't access the thoughts and feelings of others.

 We can't actually know what others think or feel, even if we spend our lives with them.